deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 “Yeah, I s’pose…but we’ll be huntin’ the escapees for *years* after this, so I bet we’ll all get the chance.”

 “Hmm.”
-Ian nodded and relaxed. *God* the couch was so nicely soft. “...Where *is* the space equivalent of Argentina, anyway?”
+Ian nodded and relaxed. *God* the couch was so nicely soft. “…Where *is* the space equivalent of Argentina, anyway?”

 “Huh?”